 How Does Alcohol Cause Thiamine Deficiency?

 Can excessive alcohol use cause thiamine deficiency?
 The science points to yes.
-People who misuse alcohol can develop a thiamine deficiency for a variety of reasons.
+People who abuse alcohol can develop a thiamine deficiency for a variety of reasons.
 First, a person who constantly drinks alcohol generally has poor nutrition.
-Their diet may be poor in vitamins and minerals, or they may frequently replace meals with alcohol and not eat enough food.
+Their diet may be poor in vitamins and minerals, or they may frequently replace meals with alcohol and not eat enough food or binge eat.

 Second, alcohol consumption can inflame the lining of the stomach, making it more difficult for essential vitamins and minerals to be absorbed.
 In a vicious cycle, a person struggling with alcohol use may feel even less inclined to eat, become constipated or experience general illness as a consequence of thiamine deficiency.

 If a thiamine deficiency continues (along with excessive alcohol consumption), individuals can go on to develop a condition known as dry or wet beriberi.
 Dry beriberi is defined as a condition where thiamine deficiency causes damage to the nervous system, leading to muscle weakness and other problems.
 Wet beriberi causes damage to the heart and circulatory system.
 Either condition can quickly become life-threatening if not treated.

 A severe consequence of alcohol-related thiamine deficiency is called Wernicke-Korsakoff’s syndrome.
 First, a person may develop what is known as Wernicke’s encephalopathy, which is a serious brain injury.
 Second, if left untreated or if insufficiently treated, this condition can develop into Korsakoff’s syndrome, which is a long-term condition involving memory loss.